PiaMoe/YOLOv7_distance/README.md

 You may have to replace the --local-rank argument in the train.py script with --local_rank depending on your CUDA version.

 ## Testing

-You can test on your trained model, or download a pre-trained model here:
+> [!NOTE]

-TODO
+> Links to the dataset and pre-trained weights will be provided here in the future (TODO!)

-Using the pretrained model, you can compute its accuracy:
+Using the pretrained model, you can evaluate its performance w.r.t. object detection and distance estimation:

 ``` shell
 python YOLOv7-DL23/test.py --data 'path/to/data.yaml' --img 1024 --batch 4 --conf 0.001 --iou 0.65 --device 0 --weights 'YOLOv7-DL23/init_weights.pt' --name yolov7_DistV1_test --task 'test' --hyp 'YOLOv7-DL23/data/hyp.scratch.p5.yaml'
 ```
-Make sure that the data.yaml file contains a train entity.
+Make sure that the data.yaml file contains a test or val entity depending on the task argument.

 Sample output for a model with pretrained weights: